 Category of fog signal: IHO Definition: Classification of the various means of generating the fog signal.

-1) explosive

-IHO Definition: A signal produced by the firing of explosive charges.
+Attribute Type: Enumeration 1) explosive IHO Definition: A signal produced by the firing of explosive charges.
 (Admiralty List of Lights and Fog Signals).

-2) diaphone

-IHO Definition: A diaphone uses compressed air and generally emits a powerful low-pitched sound, which often concludes with a brief sound of suddenly lowered pitch, termed the "grunt".
+2) diaphone IHO Definition: A diaphone uses compressed air and generally emits a powerful low-pitched sound, which often concludes with a brief sound of suddenly lowered pitch, termed the "grunt".
 (Admiralty List of Lights and Fog Signals).

-3) siren

-IHO Definition: A type of fog signal apparatus which produces sound by virtue of the passage of air through slots or holes in a revolving disk.
+3) siren IHO Definition: A type of fog signal apparatus which produces sound by virtue of the passage of air through slots or holes in a revolving disk.
 (IHO Dictionary - S-32).

-4) nautophone

-IHO Definition: A horn having a diaphragm oscillated by electricity (IHO Dictionary - S-32).

-5) reed

-IHO Definition: A reed uses compressed air and emits a weak, high pitched sound.
+Deleted: A siren uses compressed air and exists in a variety of types which differ considerably in their sound and power 4) nautophone Deleted: Admiralty List of Lights and Fog Signals IHO Definition: A horn having a diaphragm oscillated by electricity (IHO Dictionary - S-32).
+5) reed IHO Definition: A reed uses compressed air and emits a weak, high pitched sound.
 (Admiralty List of Lights and Fog Signals).

-6) tyfon

-IHO Definition: A diaphragm horn which operates under the influence of compressed air or steam (IHO Dictionary - S-32).
+6) tyfon IHO Definition: A diaphragm horn which operates under the influence of compressed air or steam (IHO Dictionary - S-32).

-7) bell

-IHO Definition: A ringing sound with a short range.
-(Adapted from S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.34, November 2000).
+7) bell , IHO Definition: A ringing sound with a short range, ( Adapted from S-57 Edition 3.1 , Appendix A - Chapt 2, Page 2.34, November 2000). eleted: .
+The apparatus may be operated automatically, by and or by wave action 8) whistle IHO Definition: A distinctive sound made by a jet of air passing through an orifice.

-8) whistle

-IHO Definition: A distinctive sound made by a jet of air passing through an orifice.
 The apparatus may be operated automatically, by hand or by air being forced up a tube by waves acting on a buoy.
 (S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.34, November 2000).

-9) gong

-IHO Definition: A sound produced by vibration of a disc when struck.
-(S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.34, November 2000).

-10) horn

-IHO Definition: A horn uses compressed air or electricity to vibrate a diaphragm and exists in a variety of types which differ greatly in their sound and power.
-(Admiralty List of Lights and Fog Signals).

-- The apparatus may be operated automatically, by hand or by wave action. - The attribute "category of fog signal" encodes the various means of generating the signal.
+9) gong eleted: The apparatus may be operated automatically, by and or by wave action.
+10) horn IHO Definition: A horn uses compressed air or electricity to vibrate a diaphragm and exists in a variety of types which differ greatly in their sound and power.
+(Admiralty List of Lights and Fog Signals). marks: • The apparatus may be operated automatically, by hand or by wave action.
+The attribute "category of fog signal" encodes the various means of generating the signal.
 The classification "horn" is the generic term for fog signals "nautophone", "reed" and "tyfon".

-27.26 category of fortified structure (CATFOR)

-Category of fortified structure: IHO Definition: Classification of the different types of fortified structure.
+27 .26 category of fortified structure (CATFOR) Ca tegory of fortified structure: IHO Definition: Classification of the different types of fortified structure.
+Att ribute Type: Enumeration 1) castle IHO Definition: A large fortified building or structure.

-1) castle

-IHO Definition: A large fortified building or structure.
 (Adapted from The Collins Dictionary).

-2) fort

-IHO Definition: A fortified enclosure, building, or position able to be defended against an enemy.
+2) fort IHO Definition: A fortified enclosure, building, or position able to be defended against an enemy.
 (The Collins Dictionary).

-3) battery

-IHO Definition: A fortified structure on which artillery is mounted.
+3) battery IHO Definition: A fortified structure on which artillery is mounted.
 (The Collins Dictionary).

-4) blockhouse

-IHO Definition: A concrete structure strengthened to give protection against enemy fire, with apertures to allow defensive gunfire.
+4) blockhouse IHO Definition: A concrete structure strengthened to give protection against enemy fire, with apertures to allow defensive gunfire.
 (The Collins Dictionary).

-5) fortified tower

-IHO Definition: A small circular fort with very thick walls (for example Martello tower).
+5) fortified tower IHO Definition: A small circular fort with very thick walls (for example Martello tower).
 (Adapted from Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).

-6) redoubt

-IHO Definition: An outwork or fieldwork usually square or polygonal and without flanking defences.
+6) redoubt IHO Definition: An outwork or fieldwork usually square or polygonal and without flanking defences.
 (Concise Oxford Dictionary).

-8) fortified submarine shelter

-IHO Definition: A fortified pen to hold submarines.

-9) rampart

-IHO Definition: Anything serving as a bulwark or defence.
+8) fortified submarine shelter IHO Definition: A fortified pen to hold submarines.
+9) rampart IHO Definition: Anything serving as a bulwark or defence. marks: No remarks.